 Create Something for Yourself

-It doesn’t have to be an enormous strain on your free time, and it doesn’t even have to be widely shared with the public to be considered a success.
+It doesn’t have to be an enormous strain on your free time, nor does it have to be widely shared with the public to be considered a success.
 You might find that it’s a bit freeing to create something that you have complete control over.

-Without anyone to tell you what to do, you’ll be able to experiment and try things you might not have attempted while working with a client.
-Personally, I’ve found that working on my own side projects over the years has led to discovering some tools and techniques that I’ve later implemented into my day job.
+You’ll be able to experiment and try things you might not have attempted while working with a client.
+I’ve found that working on side projects over the years has led to discovering some tools and techniques that I’ve later implemented into my day job.

 Having a personal pet project should NOT be something that causes you stress, however.
 If your labor of love becomes, well, just labor, then you might have jumped in a bit too deep.